-Here’s an explanation on MHL and how it works with your TV
+Meet MHL, the easiest way to wire your phone to your TV

 Great question!
 As mentioned, there are several wireless methods that work for mirroring mobile devices to bigger screens; Apple’s AirPlay for iPhones and iPads, for example, or Miracast for Android devices.
 And of course, Google’s Chromecast lets you stream video and audio from multiple apps.
 These methods don’t always offer the same level of video and sound quality as MHL, but the wireless connection is more convenient for many applications.

-However, there are many use cases where MHL could come in handy.
+There are some cases where MHL would come in handy, though.
 The system is especially useful for those without cable or internet, for instance.
-In such a case, MHL essentially turns your phone and TV into a full-blown entertainment center, no Wi-Fi required.
+In such a scenario (assuming you’ve got games or movies loaded directly on your phone), MHL essentially turns your phone and TV into a full-blown entertainment center, no Wi-Fi required.

 In addition, there are a few protocol-specific benefits that might make it worth going with MHL.
-First, MHL connections tout the convenient ability to transmit control data, which essentially means the remote that controls your television may also be able to control the connected device.
+First, MHL connections tout the convenient ability to transmit control data, which essentially means the remote that controls your display may also be able to control the connected device.
 For mobile gamers, MHL connection also offers zero latency, which allows for lag-free display of your device on your TV during the most rigorous of gaming sessions.
 The cable also charges mobile devices up to 40W without any subsequent lag while displaying the content.

 Where else can I use MHL?

 As we’re sure you’ve surmised by this point, MHL’s most useful function is to send data from a smartphone or tablet to a compatible TV or A/V receiver lag-free.
-However, MHL also lets you plug your smartphone or tablet into a car’s compatible infotainment system, as well as a compatible computer monitor at home or at work.
+But MHL also lets you plug your smartphone or tablet into a car’s compatible infotainment system, as well as a compatible computer monitor at home or at work.

-By plugging a phone or tablet into a compatible car hookup, you’ll have the ability to utilize up-to-the-second traffic reports, charge your device while commuting, and access your personal music library.
+By plugging a phone or tablet into a car with an HDMI input (or using some adapters to jury-rig a setup), you’ll have the ability to utilize up-to-the-second traffic reports, charge your device while commuting, and access your personal music library.
 The system gives easy touchscreen access to all content on your phone right through the infotainment center.
-Likewise, plugging a smartphone or tablet into a compatible computer monitor can turn your device into a work station, one you can pair with a Bluetooth keyboard or mouse to create a (semi) fully-functioning mini office.
+Likewise, plugging a smartphone or tablet into a compatible computer monitor can turn your device into a work station, one you can pair with a Bluetooth keyboard or mouse to create a (semi) functioning mini office.

 How much does MHL cost?

 Another reason MHL is a viable choice is the fact that an adapter won’t cost you an arm and a leg.
-Adapters can run as little as $9 (or less), though you’ll still need a long HDMI cable such as this one from Monoprice, which runs another $12-13 or so.
+Adapters can run as little as $9 (or less), though you’ll still need a long HDMI cable — such as this one from Monoprice, which runs another $12-13 or so — unless you want to stand right next to the TV the whole time.
 Depending upon the adapters or cables you need, getting set up with MHL can cost anywhere from $10 to $40, which is pretty affordable any way you slice it.

 So there you go.
 Now you’re ready to get down and dirty with MHL.
 Time to start streaming to that TV, latency-free!